faculerena/go-auth/README.md

 # How it works?

-You can log in
+You can log in (Returns token)
 ```
 curl http://localhost:9090/auth/signin -H 'Username:____' -H 'Passwordhash:_____'
 ```

-You can sign in
+You can sign up (Returns 200 OK or User already exists)
 ```
 curl http://localhost:9090/auth/signup -H 'Username:____' -H 'Passwordhash:_____'
 ```